yachikasingh/Calculator/README.md

 # Calculator
-I made calculator by using Html , css and javascript This is my first project
+I made calculator by using Html , css and javascript.